2013 Sidon clash: Aftermath

 Partly as a result of Assir's calls for help while holed up in his mosque in Sidon, thousands of youths in the outskirts of a slum in Cairo, Egypt attacked a Shia gathering there and killed its leader and three of his followers.
 Assir denounced the army as Shia stooges and urged soldiers to defect from the Lebanese army and join him, but this was condemned by the grand mufti of Lebanon.

 After McClatchy News and The Times of London reported that the Lebanese Army had fought alongside Hezbollah in the battle, the Army threatened legal action against news institutions that made such reports.
 Shortly after those threats, video of Hezbollah fighting alongside the Army was broadcast on Lebanese television.
 The Army also came under fire from human rights activists for the videotaped beating of one detainee from the battle and the death during questioning of a second arrestee.

+On 4 October 2025, singer Fadel Chaker, who went into hiding after being accused of incitement during the clash, surrendered to Lebanese military intelligence in Ain al-Hilweh.